 The Victorian Child Safe Standards are intended to improve the way organisations that provide services for children and young people prevent and respond to any alleged child abuse.

-All Council employees are required to observe child safe principles and expectations for appropriate behaviour towards and in the company of children and young people, as set out in the Child Safe Code of Conduct contained within this Code of Conduct [see Index].
+All Council employees are required to observe child safe principles and expectations for appropriate behaviour towards and in the company of children and young people, as set out below.